Statistical activity code: 50101

 TT066: Registered unemployed persons by region/county and educational level, administrative division as at 01.01.2018 (months),

-under the subject area “Social life / Social protection / Social assistance / Subsistence benefits” in the tables SK410, SK430 and SK440
+and under the subject area “Social life / Social protection / Social assistance / Subsistence benefits” in the tables SK410, SK430 and SK440.

 Personalized web-based governance dashboard